 We recently purchased a Brother Scan n Cut Universal Pen Holder and promptly set about testing a number of different pens to see what worked and what didn’t.
-I have to admit, that initially I was doubtful that very many of the pens we have on hand would actually work in it.
+I have to admit, that initially, I was doubtful that very many of the pens we have on hand would actually work with it.

 Well, we were pleasantly surprised because we found that a number of our pens not only worked but they worked extremely well.
 So with this in mind, we decided to write up a blog post so that our readers who either own the universal pen holder or are thinking of purchasing one, can see at a glance which pens will work.